-“Nowhere else are buyers able to meet with so many manufacturers and talk with principal owners in one location and at one time,” said Peter MacGillivray, SEMA vice president of communications and events.
-“Since the SEMA Show first began in 1967, the Show has been the single best place to find what’s new and hot in the market.”
+“Nowhere else are buyers able to meet with so many manufacturers and talk with principal owners in one location and at one time,” said Peter MacGillivray, SEMA vice president of events and communications.
+“Since the SEMA Show first began in 1967, the show has been the single best place to find what’s new and hot in the market.”

 Several resources are available to help buyers connect with exhibitors.
-A sectionalized floorplan makes it easy to navigate the 1 million sq.-ft. convention center; a dedicated New Products Showcase makes it convenient for buyers to see what’s new and get the information they need; and an electronic matchmaking service enables buyers to pre-schedule meetings with targeted exhibitors.
+A sectionalized floorplan makes it easy to navigate the 1 million square feet convention center, a dedicated New Products Showcase makes it convenient for buyers to see what’s new and get the information they need, and an electronic match making service enables buyers to pre-schedule meetings with targeted exhibitors.

 Additionally, the Show features a top-rated educational program that includes nearly 60 seminars available to all attendees at no additional charge.
-The seminars feature leading experts and address today’s hottest issues.
+Seminar topics feature leading experts and address today’s hottest issues.

 With several months left to go before the event takes place, organizers are anticipating a healthy turnout.